-Midtown Place – Redmond, ORJessica Biel2020-08-27T23:28:31+00:00
+Midtown Place – Redmond, ORJessica Biel2020-10-07T16:54:30+00:00

 A Vision for Energizing Redmond’s Mid-Town

 Workforce families fuel Central Oregon’s economy but struggle to provide for their families due to Central Oregon’s inflated housing rates.
-Midtown Place will provide stable housing for 47 families who earn 60% of Redmond’s median income.
+Midtown Place will provide stable housing for 47 families who earn up to 80% of Redmond’s median income.
 Part of the City’s Mid-Town Plan, this catalyst project aims to energize the area, connect the residential zone to the East and commercial area to the West, and create a sense of place.
 With a bold statement on NE 5th street, the exterior design reinforces the district’s historic art deco heritage and activates the street to begin creating a walkable area.

 Designed for active families, Midtown Place features efficient, open floorplans, and patio/deck access extending the residents’ outdoor living space.
 Community rooms are located on the first and second floor, with plenty of room for educational classes or resident activities.
-The second-floor community room opens to a spacious rooftop deck.
+The first-floor community room opens to a street-level patio.
 Indoor and Outdoor bike storage plays homage to the Central Oregon lifestyle.
 Providing a mix of community space and quality units helps our community members build a better future.

 This project is an excellent example of community engagement and strategic planning.
 The City of Redmond crafted a Mid-Town Plan in 2015 to help link the Downtown Urban Renewal District, Downtown, and the Medical District to create a more vibrant, sustainable community.
 To incentivize development, the City published a request for proposals from developers for ideas.
 The site was one of four opportunity infill areas identified in the 2015 plan.
 Pinnacle worked with Housing Works to prepare a response and ultimately win the project.